 Make key company information available

-Thanks to technology, many large companies store information on multiple platforms.
+Thanks to technology, many large companies store information on multiple platforms, some showcasing employee reviews.
 This makes it possible for people to search and see what the company is about.
 Visibility is important — it establishes open communication and trust.
-It doesn’t matter whether your job posting is robust — without accessible and visible company information, very few people will be interested.
+It doesn’t matter whether your job advertisement is robust or not— without accessible and visible company information, very few people will be interested.

-In fact, data from our Global Developer Report suggest that a majority (51%) of developers are at least somewhat surprised by their roles once they start.
-Interestingly, developer-heavy companies — workforces that are made up of over 75% developers — are better at setting expectations for engineering hires while less technical companies struggle.
+In fact, data from our Global Developer Report suggest that a majority (51%) of software engineers are at least somewhat surprised by their roles once they start.
+Interestingly, developer-heavy companies — workforces that are made up of over 75% developers — are better at setting expectations for software engineering hires while less technical companies struggle.
 They also all utilize technical assessments to evaluate their candidates.
-Tech giants like Google and Amazon might be on to something.
+Tech giants like Google and Amazon might be onto something.

 Make sure you show who you are (your brand positioning), and what you want.
 For example, are you looking for someone proficient in AutoCAD, or other engineering design programs?
 Do they need a Master’s degree in Software Engineering?
 If you are using a technical assessment platform, it’s important to make sure that the platform has the programming language the software engineer will be assessed on and will be using on the job.